dvirgiln/dvirgiln.github.io/_posts/2019-02-07-exposing-kafka-throw-different-aws-vpcs.md

 ```

 With this code we can dynamically create the number of target groups that are required for the NLB.
-Don't go so much in detail in the previous code, but just realize that there are two embedded loops.
-One that iterates by the number of brokers and another that iterates by the number of VPC endpoints (in our case we have Secure and Decaf).
+Don't go so much in detail in the previous code, but just realize that there is a loop that iterates over the number of brokers.
-This allows to create multiple TargetGroup-Listener pairs per Kafka Broker per client, as it was showed above, in the example table.
+This allows to create multiple TargetGroup-Listener pairs per Kafka Broker per client, as it was showed above.

 ### VPC Endpoint Service
 The VPC Endpoint communication is based in two components.
 The *VPC Endpoint Service*, defined in the target VPC and the *VPC Endpoint*, that is defined in the client side of this communication.
 In our case the VPC Endpoint Service is deployed in the Kafka pipeline VPC and the VPC Endpoint is deployed in the Producers VPC.